User Tools

 • PHP: Browser identificationplugin-autotooltip__default plugin-autotooltip_bigPHP: Browser identification

 Not too long ago, I wrote a short tutorial on using ColdFusion to identify the user’s browser and add extra browser-specific CSS files.
 Today, I found myself in need of similar functionality for PHP.
-The code isn’t quite the same – PHP doesn’t have a direct clone of CF’s contains decision operator; you have to use the
+The code isn’t quite the same – PHP doesn’t have a direct clone of CF’s contains decision operator; you have to use the php index

 • PHP: Dynamically generating images from textplugin-autotooltip__default plugin-autotooltip_bigPHP: Dynamically generating images from text